inspr/core-legacy/docs/dapp_overview.md

 - All structures created by the user are (directly or not) inside of a **root dApp**.
 - A dApp **can't** contain other dApps if it is a Node, and vice versa.
 - Boundary defines by which Channels a dApp exchanges information with it's parent dApp.
-    - Aliases can be used to implement a multi-layer communication.
+    - Aliases can be used to implement a multi-layer communication with Channels.
 - The global dApps organization is a tree-like structure:

 ![tree](img/dapp-tree.png)